johnny-zhang-1/Chess/README.md

 ### Team Responsibilities:
 Try and stay ahead of guidelines as much as possible and make sure to complete your class(don't procrastinate please).
 Ask for help and help others.
-Make sure to share most recent version of the code on github as well so we can update the UML and readme :).
+Make sure to share most recent version of the code on GitHub as well so we can update the UML and readme :).
 Johnny will do the code's "skeleton," Albert will do graphics, and Nathan will do UML, readme and anything else that needs doing.
 (In the end, Nathan created a "skeleton" of all the classes but the graphics related, while Johnny writes the methods for the individual pieces(king, knight, pawn, etc..).
 Albert's role remained the same).